blujay0/WatchList/README.md

     └── seed.py
 ```

-## Installation & Running Your Server
+## Installation & Running Your Backend Server
 1. Fork and clone this repo from Github to your local environment
 2. Move to your local base directory and open the terminal in your code editor
 3. Run ```pipenv install``` to install dependencies